matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 *Student:* Gross.
 So it's really just a hack.

 *Teacher:* Right.
-It's a little bit more intuitive in Javascript, but it's a lot of code and it's not very fast if you have a lot of squares.
+It's a little bit more intuitive in Javascript, but it's a lot of code and it's not fast if you have a lot of squares.

 {% highlight javascript %}
 window.onresize = function () {